 We let them “read between the lines” and even work out their own details (it’s even advisable)

-We will use words like concept, vision, generally, basically, general, perspective, unlimited, spontaneous, theory.
+We will use words like concept, vision, generally, basically, general, perspective, unlimited, spontaneous, and theory.

-Last but not least, there are some interesting research findings * on how people make decisions
+Finally, there are some interesting research results* on how people make decisions

 Some people need several examples/trials and each one has to be based on different data.
 The number of approaches counts.